jcoliver/auto-demo-email/README.md

 output html page).
 By default, the html files in the output folder are ignored by Git; I suggest you leave it that way.

-## Caveat
+## Caveats

-The e-mail message includes a lesson-specific snippet based on the URL provided by the trainee.
++ The e-mail message includes a lesson-specific snippet based on the URL provided by the trainee.
 These snippets are ones that I have written for demos that I have run but are **not exhaustive**.
 That is, there are Carpentries lessons that lack lesson snippets in the file data/lesson-snippets.csv.
 If you have a trainee who provides a URL for one of those lessons missing a snippet, you will need to add this snippet yourself (there will be bold text in the e-mail message indicating where this should go).
-If this happens to you, maybe consider submitting a pull request or opening an issue with that information?
+If this happens to you, maybe consider submitting a pull request or opening an issue with that information, so that I can update the snippet data file?
++ Identifying the correct snippet to use is based on pattern matching of URLs.
+If an incorrect URL was provided, a match won't be found, and you'll need to add the snippet yourself.
+You can see the URLs for which snippets are provided by looking at the file data/lesson-snippets.csv.